iPlantCollaborativeOpenSource/Advanced_iPlant/02-ho-setup.rst

 **Exercises:**

-1. Find your AWS secret and key
+1. Find your AWS key and secret
-2. Find your IAM password
-3. Find the name of the S3 bucket you have been assigned
+2. Find the name of the S3 bucket you have been assigned
-4. Find out who is the *owner* of the JSON document that was shared with you
+3. Find out who is the *owner* of the JSON document that was shared with you
-5. What is the *uuid* of the document?
+4. What is the *uuid* of the document?
-6. Bonus: Use ``metadata-pems-list`` to find out if anyone else has read permission on this document
+5. Bonus: Use ``metadata-pems-list UUID`` to find out if anyone else has read permission on this document

 Check out the workshop material from Github
 -------------------------------------------

 The iPlant team has prepared several useful utility files and scripts to help with the objectives of the workshop.
-In the **agave-cli** Docker container
+In the **agave-cli** window:

 1. cd into **/home**
 2. check out the repository ``git checkout https://github.com/iPlantCollaborativeOpenSource/Advanced_iPlant``